VeronicaBionicle/Cinema_Light_DMX512/README.md

 # Cinema_Light_DMX512
 This is my graduate qualification work.
-It controls LED lighting by DMX512.
+It controls LED lighting via DMX512.
 And has GPIO and Ethernet interfaces and IR-remote control

 26/03/2019
 - Main_sketch works!
 Now it`s DMX512 transiever controlled by IR-remote.